Visiting Doolin is never an adventure on its own. It always follows by a trip to the Cliffs of Moher.

 Hike the Cliffs of Moher Coastal Walk

-Ireland is proud of its centuries-old castles and so is the little village of Doolin.
+Ireland is proud of its centuries-old castles, and so is the little village of Doolin.
 While is doesn’t have plenty of them, at least one castle reminds you of the long history of the place.
-Thus, when visiting Doolin Village for a few hours or a couple of days, make sure to stop at Doonagore Caste.
+Thus, when visiting Doolin Village for the first time, make sure to stop at Doonagore Caste.
 A round 16th century tower house is located on a hill between Doolin and the Cliffs of Moher.

 Step inside Doolin Cave